 In Finstown we came upon the community garden.
 Taking directions from a local resident we descended on Chalky (a nickname for a teacher) whose private garden was a joy to see.
 Chalky gave us a master-class in landscape gardening with a sound knowledge of his plants including Latin names.
 What a spectacular sight.
 He also created the landscape gardens in the community garden and puts on a show on the highway verges beside his own garden.
 Impressive!

-In Kirkwall at St Magnus Cathedral the weeping window display of ceramic red poppies, originally from the Tower of London, was quite outstanding.
+In Kirkwall, home of Orcades Hostel, is St Magnus Cathedral with a weeping window display of ceramic red poppies, originally from the Tower of London, which was quite outstanding.
 The poppies and the warm red sandstone complimented each other and drew a lot of attention from local people as well as from tourists.

-We spent a few hours in Stromness walking the streets and drinking in the atmosphere.
+We spent a few hours in Stromness, home of Browns Hostel, walking the streets and drinking in the atmosphere.
 There are wonderful peedie shops full of ceramics.
 The Harray Pottery Shop was particularly popular with our group.
 Many of us carried trophies home from this raid on the ancient town.

-A memorable highlight of our holiday was our visit to Hoy.
+A memorable highlight of our holiday was our visit to Hoy, home of Hoy Hostel and the Rackwick Centre.
 We drove over to Rackwick and some of our energetic members set off for the walk to the old man of Hoy, a world famous rock stack.
 Alice, Diane and Irene returned elated and triumphant.
 It might amaze you to learn that their combined ages is in the region of 210 years.
 That’s my girls!

 All good things come to an end.
 As we crossed from St Margaret’s Hope, South Ronaldsay, to Gills Bay in Caithness we said farewell to a beautiful and special place.
 A peedie tear crept into my eye as the islands faded away.
 Then again this is what special places like Orkney do to you.
 They live on in your memory and await your return.
 Brian Sutherland.
 May 2016.